'Wait 'til he's hungry'

 After the high of ‘During Barty’s Party‘ the series offered the most marmite of episodes in the form ‘Buddyboy‘, a ghost story featuring a phantom cetacean.
 There had been stories with ghostly animals before, but a dolphin haunting has to be unique.
 Apart from the left-field ghost in the episode, something just doesn’t quite gel with the story set in the opposing worlds of adult entertainment and performing dolphins.
 The cast included an early role for Martin Shaw as Dave, an utter shit of a man who can only relate to the world in purely transactional terms.
 This includes his relationship with the strange girl Lucy (Pamela Moiseiwitch) who had cared for the eponymous dead dolphin.

-Also good value is Wolfe Morris, as the businessman Hubbard, who desperately wants to sell his dolphinarium to Dave to escape the ghostly presence of Buddyboy.
+Also, Wolfe Morris is good value as the businessman Hubbard, who desperately wants to sell his dolphinarium to Dave to escape the ghostly presence of Buddyboy.
 His increasingly twitchy, sweaty and boggle-eyed performance goes to considerable lengths to convey his physical and mental breakdown before the curse is passed to the speculative porn baron Dave.
 Having seen this episode several times in preparation for my book on the series I can now appreciate some of the subtleties of the story into which Kneale works some nods to M.R.
 James.
-I can also appreciate that the bricolage of themes and influences makes this inaccessible for many – coupled with the fact that the episode does not feature one sympathetic character makes this the outlier of the series.
+I can also appreciate that the bricolage of themes and influences makes this inaccessible for many – coupled with the fact that the episode does not feature one sympathetic character making this the outlier of the series.

 ‘What Big Eyes‘ is another odd fish of an episode and saw Kneale tackle the werewolf in a typically atypical way by going back to the root meaning of the term lycanthropy.
 The origin of the word can be traced back to ancient Greece and did not have any association with mythology at the time.
-It was actually a term for a neurological or psychological condition where sufferers believed that they could change into the form of an animal.
-Legendary scenery chewer Patrick Magee, with a much more subdued performance than normal, played a pet shop owner whose experiments on timberwolves comes to the attention of RSPCA officer Michael Kitchen.
+It was, in fact, a term for a neurological or psychological condition where sufferers believed that they could change into the form of an animal.
+Legendary scenery chewer Patrick Magee, with a much more subdued performance than normal, played a pet shop owner whose experiments on timberwolves come to the attention of RSPCA officer Michael Kitchen.

 For the past few years, I have been researching and writing about the series for my forthcoming publication The Book of Beasts which will be an in-depth analysis of the series and the themes contained within it.
 The book, which has the blessing of Kneale’s estate, will contain chapters on the making of each episode and Kneale’s play ‘Murrain‘ as well as details of the storylines for three unmade episodes.
 This is all thanks to access to Kneale’s file and papers about the series.

 If you have never seen Nigel Kneale’s Beasts I urge you to rectify this as soon as you can.
-The series is a touchstone of folk horror and hauntology and has provided inspiration to many modern creators of horror entertainment.
+The series is a touchstone of folk horror and hauntology and has inspired many modern creators of horror entertainment.

 Nigel Kneale quoted in “The Quatermass Addendum Part 3” by Bill Warren, Starlog 141, April 1989, page 51